cla-bit/PayStackEase/docs/source/transactionsplits.rst

 Transaction Splits Module
 ===========================================

-.. :py:currentmodule:: paystackease.apis.transaction_splits

-Wrapper for Paystack Transaction Splits APIs.
+This wrapper class facilitates synchronous integration with Paystack Transaction Splits APIs.
 The Transaction Splits API enables merchants split the settlement for a transaction across their payout account, and one or more subaccounts.

 You can use the tool kit in the helpers module as reference: :doc:`toolkit`

 -----------------

 .. py:class:: TransactionSplitClientAPI(secret_key: str = None)

-    Bases: :py:class:`~paystackease.base.PayStackBaseClientAPI`

     Paystack Transaction Split API Reference: `Transaction Splits`_